VaughnValle/zhsom/README.md

 ## Mod Feature List

-This section lists the included sound improvements in the ZHSOM current build.
+This section lists the included sound improvements in the current build of ZHSOM.

 - Latest release: **1.0.0** (February 13, 2021)